abhishek-kumar-code/Redfish_Public/Specification.md

 ### Localization considerations

-Localization and translation of Redfish schemas and registries is allowed and encouraged.
+The creation of separate localized copies of Redfish schemas and registries is allowed and encouraged.
+Localized schema and registry files may be submitted to the DMTF for republication in the Redfish Schema Repository.

 Property names, parameter names, and enumeration values in the JSON response payload are never localized, but translated copies of those names may be provided as additional annotations in the localized schema for use by client applications.
-The English-language versions of Redfish schemas and registries shall be the normative versions, and alterations of meaning due to translation in localized versions of schemas and registries shall be considered errata.
+A separate file for each localized schema or registry shall be provided for each supported language.
+The English-language versions of Redfish schemas and registries shall be the normative versions, and alterations of meaning due to translation in localized versions of schemas and registries shall be forbidden.

 Schemas and registries in languages other than English shall identify their language using the appropriate schema annotations.
 Localized schemas and registries shall follow the same file naming conventions as the English language versions.
 When multiple localized copies are present in a repository (which will have the same filename), files in languages other than English shall be organized into sub-folders named to match the [ISO 639-1](#ISO-639-1) language code for those files.
 English language files may be duplicated in an "en" sub-folder for consistency.